 Drag racing is a competition between 2 cars, starting from a complete standstill, over a quarter mile distance.
 It heavily depends on the initial 60 ft of the race, otherwise known as the "launch".
 Launching techniques vary considerably, based on the way the vehicle is put together.
-The transmission type, wheels, power, tires, track preparation, suspension and diesel generator all play an important part in achieving the best possible launch for a car.
+The transmission type, wheels, power, tires, track preparation, suspension and diesel generators all play an important part in achieving the best possible launch for a car.

 Improving Your Racing Times

 The final estimated time (ET) can be improved significantly, by increasing the car's speed over the initial 60 ft of the track.
 The key to a good launch is to apply considerable power onto the ground, whilst at the same time reducing the wheel spin as much as possible.
 During the launch, if the amount of power applied is too much and the tires spin, the resultant 60 ft time will not be good.
 The same is true if insufficient power is applied, as this causes the engine of the car to stall, which makes the vehicle crawl off the line gradually.